CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### I want to do a project that crosses disciplines - is this possible?
 Yes, you can have two Supervisors in different disciplines, as long as one is in Computer Science, and they both agree.

-### I've been working on a personal project - can I use this for my Project?
+### I've been working on a personal project - can I use this for the unit?
 Yes, as long as you make it very clear in the dissertation what work was done before the project started, because you won't get marked on previously completed work, just the work that you did during TB2.

 ### I'm struggling to choose a project, what do I do?